German revolutions of 1848–1849: Austria

 In 1848, Austria was the predominant German state.
 After the collapse of the Holy Roman Empire, which had been dissolved by Napoleon in 1806, it was succeeded by a similarly loose coalition of states known as the German Confederation at the Congress of Vienna in 1815.
 Austria served as President ex officio of this confederation.
-German Austrian chancellor Klemens von Metternich had dominated Austrian politics from 1815 until 1848.
+The (German) Austrian chancellor Klemens von Metternich dominated Austrian politics from 1815 until 1848.

 On 13 March 1848, university students mounted a large street demonstration in Vienna, and it was covered by the press across the German-speaking states.
-Following the important, but relatively minor, demonstrations against Lola Montez in Bavaria on 9 February 1848 (see below), the first major revolt of 1848 in German lands occurred in Vienna on 13 March 1848.
-The demonstrating students in Vienna had been restive and were encouraged by a sermon of Anton Füster, a liberal priest, on Sunday, 12 March 1848, in their university chapel.
+After the important but relatively minor demonstrations against Lola Montez in Bavaria on 9 February 1848, the first major revolt of 1848 in German lands occurred in Vienna on 13 March 1848.
+The demonstrating students in Vienna had been restive and were encouraged by a sermon of Anton Füster, a liberal priest, on 12 March 1848 in the university chapel.
 The student demonstrators demanded a constitution and a constituent assembly elected by universal male suffrage.

 Emperor Ferdinand and his chief advisor Metternich directed troops to crush the demonstration.
-When demonstrators moved to the streets near the palace, the troops fired on the students, killing several.
+When demonstrators moved to the streets near the Hofburg, the troops fired on the demonstrating students, killing several of them.
 The new working class of Vienna joined the student demonstrations, developing an armed insurrection.
 The Diet of Lower Austria demanded Metternich's resignation.
 With no forces rallying to Metternich's defense, Ferdinand reluctantly complied and dismissed him.
 The former chancellor went into exile in London.